Part 11: HAL_GPIO_WritePin and TogglePin — Making Pins Move

 Our Goal

-HAL_GPIO_WritePin — Direct Pin Level Control
+HAL_GPIO_WritePin — Directly Controlling Pin Levels

 This is the most basic pin control function provided by the HAL library.
-Let's look at its full signature:
+Let's first look at its full signature:

-We've seen all three parameters in previous articles, but now let's understand them together.
-The first parameter, GPIO_TypeDef *GPIOx, is the port pointer, telling HAL which port to operate on — GPIOA, GPIOB, or GPIOC.
-The second parameter, uint16_t GPIO_Pin, is the pin bit mask, specifying the exact pin.
-The third parameter, GPIO_PinState PinState, has only two possible values: GPIO_PIN_SET (high level, value 1) and GPIO_PIN_RESET (low level, value 0).
+void HAL_GPIO_WritePin(GPIO_TypeDef *GPIOx, uint16_t GPIO_Pin, GPIO_PinState PinState);We have encountered all three parameters in previous articles.
+Now, let's examine them together.
+The first parameter, GPIO_TypeDef *GPIOx, is the port pointer that tells the HAL which port to operate on—GPIOA, GPIOB, or GPIOC.
+The second parameter, uint16_t GPIO_Pin, is the pin bit mask that specifies the exact pin.
+The third parameter, GPIO_PinState PinState, has only two possible values: GPIO_PIN_SET (high level, value is 1) and GPIO_PIN_RESET (low level, value is 0).

 // 点亮LED —— PC13输出低电平